Complete guide to sustainable boubou: choosing ethical and responsible African fashion

 What is the difference between a sustainable boubou and a classic boubou?

-Is glazed linen really more durable than synthetic materials?
+Is glazed linen truly more durable than synthetic materials?

 Yes.
-Linen is an extremely resistant natural fiber — it improves with washing, unlike synthetics which degrade.
+Linen is an extremely durable natural fiber – it improves with washing, unlike synthetics which degrade.
 It does not release microplastics and is biodegradable at the end of its life.

 Why does a quality boubou cost more?

-Because the material is carefully selected, each embroidery is done by hand by craftswomen in West Africa, and the finishes are meticulous.
-The cost of use is much lower than that of a cheap garment bought every season.
+Because the material is carefully selected, each embroidery is hand-stitched by artisans in West Africa, and the finishes are meticulous.
+The cost per wear is much lower than that of cheap clothing bought each season.

 Is delivery available everywhere?